FiberJW/langVsDev/README.md

-# langVsDev
+# What effect does a programming language have on developer happiness?

-What effect does a programming language have on developer happiness?
+---

-## Inspired by Ruby's claim to be a language written for programmer happiness.
+### Inspired by Ruby's claim to be a language written for programmer happiness.

-#### Data pulled from a Google Forms survey
+run `node .` or `node index.js` to get a summary of the data.